yy-peri/PANSY/README.md

 **Note:** The script saves the processed training and validation cache files under the negative-sampling subdirectory, e.g., `data/train_cache/Random_Shuffle/train_data` and `data/train_cache/Random_Shuffle/val_data`.

+**Optional:** Preprocessing may take ~20 minutes.
+To skip this step, download the preprocessed cache files from [Zenodo](https://doi.org/10.5281/zenodo.20441923) and extract them to the corresponding cache directory before training.

 ### 2. Training
 After preparing the cached data, you can train the `PANSY-seq` model using `scripts/train_seq.py`.